10 min read

 Adapting to Change

-• Automated Schema Detection: Implement tools that automatically detect schema changes and adjust data processing workflows accordingly.
+• Automated Schema Detection: Use tools that automatically spot schema changes and tweak your data processing workflows accordingly.

 The Future of Data Lakehouses